CSR

 These strategies include renewing the fleet with cleaner vehicles (Euro 6, bioNGV, biodiesel, hybrid, etc.), optimizing driving logistics (eco-driving, route optimization, optimization of the fill rate, etc.).

-These emissions are directly proportional to the quantities purchased.
-Reducing them involves, for example, the use of recyclable materials; this is already the case for galvanized steel, stainless steel, copper, and aluminum, which constitute a significant portion of our purchases and are 100% recyclable.%Insulation materials such as glass wool and rock wool are also recyclable.
+Reducing them involves, for example, the use of recyclable materials.
+This is already the case for galvanized steel, stainless steel, copper, and aluminum, which constitute a significant portion of our purchases and are 100% recyclable.%.
+Insulation materials such as glass wool and recyclable wood.
 All of these materials are sorted and recycled on our site.
+A large portion of used cardboard is shredded to serve as packing.

-• Category 5 - Indirect emissions associated with products sold
+Category 5 - Indirect emissions associated with products sold

 Equipment equipped with motors and fans meets regulations such as ECODESIGN (ErP) whose objective (requirements reviewed periodically) is to reduce electricity consumption and, more broadly, the impact on the environment.